 Highlights: Affectionate, Playful, Cheerful.

 Wait, what?
 The “Chinese” Crested is a Mexican dog breed?
 Well, according to some of the best researchers, it’s true!
 Technically, they were developed from Mexico’s most ancient breed – the Mexican Hairless Dog.
-Or, so researchers speculate.
+At least, according to researchers.

 There’s a possibility that early ancestors of the Chinese Crested were imported into China.
-Continued breeding in China led to the modern Chinese Crested that we know and love today.
-So, you can make the argument they’re from both Mexico and China, depending on what you believe.
+Further breeding in China ultimately led to the modern Chinese Crested that we know and love today.
+So, you can make the argument they’re from both Mexico and China.

-Despite the unorthodox origin story, the Chinese Crested are fantastic toy dogs with a ton of heart and affection.
+But despite the unorthodox origin story, the Chinese Crested are fantastic toy dogs with a huge heart.
 They’re some of the best lap dogs and generally prefer to stay close to their owners.
 After all, they were developed for solely companionship.

 Chinese Crested dogs come in two varieties: Powderpuff and Hairless.
-However, hairless is the dominant trait and the dogs are more popular.
-Powderpuffs are the same in temperament and personality, just with a soft and silky coat.
+However, hairless is the dominant trait and thus, more popular.
+Powderpuffs are identical in temperament and personality, just with a soft and silky coat.

 - The winner of the World’s Ugliest Dog contest in 2003, 2004 and 2005 was a Chinese Crested named Sam.
 Sadly, he passed away after his last competition.